If you won a Public Vote or Juried Award at last year's event, you must wait one year before entering again.

 Securing a Venue

 Once you’ve completed Artist registration, your next step is to secure a Venue to exhibit your Artwork during ArtPrize.

 Any space within the ArtPrize district can apply to be a Venue, and each Venue selects the Artists that will exhibit in its space.
-Venues can be institutions with deep curatorial credentials, local businesses, City parks, or any other public or private space.
+Venues can be institutions with deep curatorial credentials, local businesses, city parks, or any other public or private space.
+See all registered Venues.

 It’s important to note that there is no guarantee that all registered Artists will be able to secure a Venue.
 At ArtPrize, the Venues are the event curators, and the Venues you contact may or may not agree to exhibit your Artwork.
 If you have questions about a Venue’s selection process, contact the Venue directly.

 Once you’ve secured a Venue, you are officially entered into the ArtPrize competition.